inaborges/inaborges/README.md

 **inaborges/inaborges** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 #:purple_heart: Attending to Codenation's Data Science Bootcamp.
 Here are some ideas to get you started:
+:blue_heart: “Around here, however, we don't look backwards for very long.
+We keep moving forward, opening up new doors and doing new things, because we're curious...and curiosity keeps leading us down new paths.”
+(Walt Disney)

 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...